 Why should I take this course?

-This course is also available at our Ilkeston and Joseph Wright sites, on both a day-time and evening basis.
+The course is also available at our Joseph Wright and Roundhouse sites, on both a daytime and evening basis.

 There are no formal entry requirements to access this course.

 All applicants will be invited to an interview and assessment session.
 The assessment will give us an indication of your current level and learning needs.
 Once complete, we will discuss the most appropriate level of course to meet your needs.

 Gaining this qualification will improve your competence in: